Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/GCN.md

 Struc2vec has four main steps:

-> 1. Determine the structural similarity between each vertex pair in the graph, for different neighbourhood sizes.
+> 1. Determine the structural similarity between each vertex pair in the graph, for different neigbourhood sizes.
 > 2. Construct a weighted multi-layer graph, in which each layer corresponds to a level in a hierarchy measuring structural similarity (think: ‘at this level of zoom, these things look kind of similar’).
 > 3. Use the multi-layer graph to generate context for each node based on biased random walking.
 > 4. Apply standard techniques to learn a latent representation from the context given by the sequence of nodes in the random walks.